osalvador/dbax-lite/doc/Responses.md

 ## Other Response Types

-The response helper may be used to generate other types of response instances.
-When the  response helper is called without arguments, an implementation of the  Illuminate\Contracts\Routing\ResponseFactory contract is returned.
-This contract provides several helpful methods for generating responses.

 ### View Responses

 If you need control over the response's status and headers but also need to return a view as the response's content, you should use the `view_` package: